Arden syntax

-Arden syntax is a markup language used for representing and sharing medical knowledge.
-This clinical and scientific knowledge language is used in an executable format by clinical decision support systems to generate alerts, interpretations, and to screen and manage messages to clinicians.
-This syntax is used to share medical knowledge within and across many health service institutions.
-Rule sets, called Medical Logic Modules (MLMs), comprise enough logic to make a single medical decision.
-Medical logic modules are written in Arden syntax, and are called by a program – an event monitor – when the condition they are written to help with occurs.
+Arden syntax is a markup language designed for representing and sharing medical knowledge in a standardized, executable format.
+It is primarily used by clinical decision support systems to generate alerts, interpretations, and manage information presented to clinicians.
+This allows for the consistent and efficient application of clinical and scientific knowledge within and across healthcare institutions.
+The core units of knowledge representation in Arden syntax are Medical Logic Modules (MLMs), which contain the logic necessary to make a single medical decision.
+These MLMs are triggered by event monitors within clinical systems when specific conditions arise.